Jacob-Friesen/js-template/README.md

 # js-template
+**A small fork of this js template to not strip line numbers in order to work with angular jsdoc and its line number mapping.**

 Rewritten and Improved John Resig's micro javascipt template

 js-template is based on John Resig's microTemplate function.
 However the orinal version has got to be improved.